Kumari Kandam: Cradle of civilization

 According to the Kumari Kandam proponents, the continent was submerged when the last ice age ended and the sea levels rose.
 The Tamil people then migrated to other lands, and mixed with the other groups, leading to the formation of new races, languages and civilizations.
 Some also theorize that the entire humanity is descended from the inhabitants of Kumari Kandam.
 Both narratives agree on the point that the Tamil culture is the source of all civilized culture in the world, and Tamil is the mother language of all other languages in the world.
 According to the most versions, the original culture of Kumari Kandam survived in Tamil Nadu.

 As early as 1903, Suryanarayana Sastri, in his Tamilmoliyin Varalaru, insisted that all the humans were descendants of the ancient Tamils from Kumari Kandam.
 Such claims were repeated by several others, including M. S. Purnalingam Pillai and Maraimalai Adigal.
 In 1917, Abraham Pandithar wrote that Lemuria was the cradle of human race, and Tamil was the first language spoken by the humans.
 These claims were repeated in the school and college textbooks of Tamil Nadu throughout the 20th century.

-M. S. Purnalingam Pillai, writing in 1927, stated that Indus Valley civilisation was established by the Tamil survivors from the flood-hit Kumari Nadu.
+M. S. Purnalingam Pillai, writing in 1927, stated that the Indus Valley Civilisation was established by the Tamil survivors from the flood-hit Kumari Nadu.
 In the 1940s, N. S. Kandiah Pillai published maps showing migration of the Kumari Kandam residents to other parts of the world.
 In 1953, R. Nedunceliyan, who later became the education minister of Tamil Nadu, insisted that the civilization spread from South India to the Indus Valley and Sumer, and subsequently, to "Arabia, Egypt, Greece, Italy, Spain and other places".
 They presented modern Tamil as a pale remnant of the glorious ancient Tamil language spoken in Kumari Kandam.

 Some Tamil writers also claimed that the Indo-Aryans were also descendants of proto-Dravidians of Kumari Kandam.
 According to this theory, these Indo-Aryans belonged to a branch which migrated to Central Asia and then returned to India.
 Similar explanations were used to reconcile the popular theory that proto-Dravidians migrated to India from the Mediterranean region.
 A 1975 Government of Tamil Nadu college text book stated that the Dravidians of Kumari Kandam had migrated to the Mediterranean region after the submergence of their continent; later, they migrated back to India via the Himalayan passes.